 For more information about the AICP and their influence on the commercial bidding process, check out their official bidding guidelines.

-And if you still have questions about the AICP Bid Form, hit us up at email@example.com.
+If you still have questions about the AICP Bid Form, reach out to us anytime.